 Sell Your Own Product or Service

-It’s obviously extra work to sell your own product on Bookstagram, but I know so many Bookstagrammers who are doing well-selling things like Lightroom presets and bookish products on Etsy via their Bookstagram.
+It’s obviously extra work to sell your own product on Bookstagram, but I know so many Bookstagrammers who are doing well-selling things like Lightroom presets and bookish products on Etsy via their Bookstagram, like tea and mugs.

-One person I follow sells bundles of themed vintage books!
+One book influencer I follow sells bundles of themed vintage books!
 And I recently read an article about a woman killing it each month by selling her Canva templates.

 If you’re not crafty, perhaps you may be good at selling a service, like creating a list of personalized book recommendations for people via PayPal, Venmo, Patreon, etc.